da-nrw/DNSCore/ContentBroker/src/main/markdown/administration_federated.md

 In this topology your nodes should be able to administer iRODS Master servers and the federation itself (See iRODS documentation about this: https://irods.sdsc.edu/index.php/Federation_Administration)

-Although the iRODS servers are more separated, they share some common infrastructure (Object-DB)
+Although the iRODS servers are more separated, they still share some common infrastructure (Object-DB)

+The functionalities described below are compatible to a landscape in which "integrated", "one zone" approach has worked before, though the "federated" mode sits "on top".

+But you can't mix both modes yet.

+### Defintions

+The node on which the itmes are stored first is the "primary copy", the node is "the responsible node" for that dedicated item.
+All other nodes having copies of the stored items are therefore "secondary copies".

 ### Prerequisites